 Now that you’re investigating how you have your account setup, it’s time to make an important change.
 Choose the Apps tab in Settings.
-When you get there, you’ll see all the apps you have given permission to your data.
-Many of these are there because you use the easy account signup feature called Open Authorization or OAuth.
-It allows you to use your Facebook log-in credentials to setup new accounts in other places, it’s a convenience option.
-But you need to know that this convenience means you are giving up some of your data in the process.
+When you get there, you’ll see all the apps you have given permission to access your data.
+Many of these are there because you use an easy account signup feature called Open Authorization or OAuth.
+It allows you to use your Facebook log-in credentials to setup new accounts in other place, it’s a convenience option.
+But you need to know that this convenience comes with a cost.
+You are giving up some of your data in the process.

 The good news is you can change the settings or delete the app access all together.
 You can see the app name, the privacy setting, a pencil (to edit), and a radio button that allows you to select the app.
 Use those radio buttons to select a bunch of apps and hit the Remove button to get rid of them quickly.
 Use the pencil to edit how they access your data.

 Be ruthless, thorough, and patient.
 This will take time.

 Go down one tab in your Settings.
 There’s a tab for Ads.
 This is the biggest change I’ve seen in the service since Cambridge Analytica was on the cover of every news website.
 Open each one.
 When I opened my interests, I spotted the NRA front and center.
 Now I’m not anti-gun but that definitely shouldn’t be there.
 Hover over each and an X pops up to clean up your interests.
 There are SO MANY.
 Again, take your time.

 You’ll get freaked out when you go into the Advertisers you’ve interacted with section.
 This is the phrasing that disturbed me “Review advertisers whose ads you may be seeing because you’re on their customer list.”
 There were hundreds of companies I didn’t know and I have no idea how I got on a customer list in their databases.
 Time to clean house.